uwblueprint/shoe-project/README.md

 - [Docker Compose](https://docs.docker.com/compose/install/)
 - Yarn >= 1.20
 - Node >= 12 (We recommend managing node versions with https://volta.sh/)
+- `.env` file pinned on Slack channel

 ## Development Workflow
 The project is dockerized and hence it is recommended to use `docker-compose` to develop and run services!

 - Backend server supports hot-reload so you don't need to re run it every change
-- Frontend also supports hot-reload so no need to re run it ever change
+- Frontend also supports hot-reload so no need to re run it every change
+- You may be missing one or more env variables in your `.env` file: check the Slack channel

 Install dependencies and build docker image:
 ```